open-feature/spec/specification/sections/03-evaluation-context.md

 > A `transaction context propagator` **MUST** have a method for getting the `evaluation context` of the current transaction.

-This must be used by the SDK implementation when merging the context for evaluating a feature flag.
+This will be used by the SDK implementation when merging the context for evaluating a feature flag.

 #### Condition 3.3.2